Omoyi/Data-Analysis-Project/README.md

 ### **6. Dashboard Interactivity**

-To make the dashboard fully interactive, I added slicers for `day_of_week`, `month`, and `hour`.
+To make the dashboard fully interactive, I added slicers for `day_of_week` and `month`.
 This allows users to filter the data and gain their own insights.
 All charts were also formatted for a professional and consistent look.